vard88508/vrc-osc-miband-hrm/README.md

 ## What is this?
 This app allows you to send OSC messages of your heart rate using your smartwatch/fitness tracker to VRChat.
-Basically it sets two float values of avatar parameters named `Heartrate` and `Heartrate2`
+Basically you have 3 parameters to play with:
-- `Heartrate` sends float value from -1 to 1 (0-255bpm)
+- `Heartrate` sends float value `from -1 to 1` (0-255bpm) (Use this when you need to display bpm counter)
-- `Heartrate2` sends float value from 0 to 1 (0-255bpm) (Easier to control your animations but not enough precise over network.
-Do not use this to show actual bpm count)
+- `Heartrate2` sends float value `from 0 to 1` (0-255bpm) (Easier to control your animations but not enough precise over network.
+Do not use this to display bpm counter.
+Use cases: making actual sound of heartbeat, making animations which speed binded to your bpm)
+- `Heartrate3` sends int value `from 0 to 255` (0-255bpm) (Useful for those who wanna bind specific event to specific heart rate.
+Use case: changing your outfit on avatar to sport one when your bpm goes higher than 130)

 ## Supported devices
 It was recently discovered that the app can support not only Mi band 4/5, but many more devices!
 If your smartwatch/fitness tracker supports Amazfit or Zepp apps, give it a try.